2rojan/Truss-Interview/README.md

-# Truss Interview
+# Truss Work Sample

-This script parses through an input csv file and provides output to stdout
+This script parses through an input csv file and provides output to stdout.

 ## Functionality Implemented:
-Timestamp to US/Eastern
+* Timestamp to US/Eastern.
-ZipCodes 5 digits, leading 0's
+* ZipCodes 5 digits, leading 0's.
-Name Column Converted to UpperCase.
+* Name Column Converted to UpperCase.
-FooDuration and BarDuration columns converted to seconds w/float Total column is sum of FooDuration and BarDuration columns
+* FooDuration and BarDuration columns converted to seconds w/float.
+* Total column is sum of FooDuration and BarDuration columns.

 ## Directions: